-Criteria JORC Code explanation Commentary Costs The derivation of, or assumptions made, regarding projected capital costs in the study.
+Criteria JORC Code explanation Commentary Costs ts The derivation of, or assumptions made, regarding projected capital costs in the study.
 The methodology used to estimate operating costs.
 Allowances made for the content of deleterious elements.
-The source of exchange rates used in the study.
-Derivation of transportation charges.
-The basis for forecasting or source of treatment and refining charges, penalties for failure to meet specification, etc. The allowances made for royalties payable, both The derivation and methodology of the capital cost assumptions have followed industry standard (CIM) practices, which have been completed during prefeasibility and feasibility studies.
+The source of exchange rates The derivation and methodology of the capital cost assumptions have followed industry standard (CIM) practices, which have been completed during prefeasibility and feasibility studies.
 These studies have made allowances for all royalties, capital cost developments, environmental and rehabilitation/closure costs, and operating costs.
 The Ekati Diamond Mine has been in production for 25 years.
 Given the robust understanding of all project costs (capital and operating), the Competent Person is confident all assumptions used for economic analysis of the project are reasonable.
-The Competent Person cautions that projected costs since the date of the relevant study completion may vary.
-Revenue factors Government and private.
-The derivation of, or assumptions made regarding revenue factors including head grade, metal or commodity price(s) exchange rates, transportation and treatment charges, penalties, net smelter returns, etc. The derivation and methodology of revenue assumptions have followed industry standard (CIM) practices, which have been completed during prefeasibility and feasibility studies.
+The Competent Person cautions that projected costs since the date of the relevant study completion may vary. used in the study.
+Derivation of transportation charges.
+The basis for forecasting or source of treatment and refining charges, penalties for failure to meet specification, etc. The allowances made for royalties payable, both Government and private.
+Revenue factors , The derivation and methodology of revenue assumptions have followed industry standard (CIM) practices, which have been completed during prefeasibility and feasibility studies.
 The US\$/ct for each kimberlite pipe has been derived from a sufficient number of carats (production parcels and/or exploration parcels) for each pipe's level of Ore Reserve and Mineral Resource classification - see Value Estimation table in Section 5 - taking into account price/market sensitivity at the time of the study completion.
-The Competent Person is confident all assumptions used for revenue determination for the
+The Competent Person is confident all assumptions used for revenue determination for the project are reasonable.
+The Competent Person cautions that projected revenue determined since the date of the relevant study completion may vary.